 Over 18,000 Households Businesses combined Are Enjoying 100% Carbon-Neutral Electricity

 Through our iSwitch2Green scheme, consumers can offset their carbon emissions footprint that comes from their electricity use.
 This is done by purchasing UN Certified Carbon Credits at no additional charge to our residential customers.

-Carbon credits are generated and issued by United Nation certified projects.
+We will purchase carbon credits that are generated and issued by United Nations certified projects.

-Based on your energy usage, we can estimate your impact by calculating the carbon emissions you are responsible for. iSwitch will then obtain carbon credits on your behalf.
+Based on your energy usage, we will estimate your impact by calculating the carbon emissions you are responsible for. iSwitch will then obtain carbon credits on your behalf.

-You demonstrate a conscious effort towards making our environment more sustainable by using carbon neutral electricity in Singapore.
+You help demonstrate a conscious effort towards making our environment more sustainable by using carbon-neutral electricity in Singapore.

 Delivering Quality Sustainable Energy Solutions To Our Customers

 Championing Solar Energy

 Solar-powered homes and businesses are a growing segment of electricity consumers in Singapore and we recognise it as one of Singapore’s biggest contributors to a renewable and sustainable future.

 Helping Solar Powered Homes Switch & Save